opengeospatial/e-learning/source/wms/text/basic-main.rst

 Introduction
 ------------
-The OGC Web Map Server (WMS) defines a set of interfaces for requesting map images over Internet.
+The OGC Web Map Service Interface Standard (WMS) defines a set of interfaces for requesting map images over the Internet.
 WMS makes it easy for a client to request images on demand changing parameters such as size and coordinate reference systems.
-A WMS Server provides information about what maps can the service provides, produces a map and answers queries about content of a Map.
+A WMS server (i.e. a service that implements the WMS standard) provides information about what maps the service provides, and it produces a map and answers queries about content the content of a map.

 History